Divyanshudiv/Roberta_Zero_Shot/README.md

 ## Features
 - Utilizes the Hugging Face `transformers` library for seamless integration with the RoBERTa model.
-- Perform zero-shot classification on any dataset, such as AG News.
+- Performs zero-shot classification on any dataset, such as AG News.
 - Flexible and easy-to-extend implementation.

 ---